HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/overview.md

 !!! warning "Warning"
     **This section is under construction and should not be considered as accurate yet.**

 The `Fidex` ensemble consists of four algorithms, all derived from the core eponymous algorithm.
 The `Fidex` algorithm itself focuses on extracting local rules to explain the predictions of a pre-trained model for given data samples.
 Each of the other algorithms builds upon this foundation to offer additional functionalities.
+For more details on the `Fidex` algorithm, you can refer to [this paper](../../references.md#fidex-an-algorithm-for-the-explainability-of-ensembles-and-svms).

 ## Architecture